 Situated in an area of outstanding natural beauty within Loch Lomond & The Trossachs National Park it is a superb location to enjoy outdoor activities such as walking, mountain biking, fishing, Munro bagging and watching wildlife.
 It is also an ideal base to explore the towns, landscapes and history of Argyll.
 For stargazers the dark night skies are amazing and a torch is a good idea for evening / night time walks.

 A kitchen diner, fully equipped with electric cooker, microwave, fridge-freezer, dishwasher all the expected crockery etc and seating for up to six people.

-A large lounge with TV ( 5 channels ), DVD player, CD player, radio, small library of books and DVDs and a selection of family board games.
+A large lounge with TV, Fire Stick, DVD player, CD player, radio, small library of books and DVDs and a selection of family board games.

 One double bedroom with sink and vanity area.

-Two twin bedrooms with doors exiting onto small area of decking.
+Two twin bedrooms with doors exiting onto a small area of decking.

 Bathroom with electric towel rail and electric shower over the bath.

-Washing machine and tumble dryer adjacent to bathroom.
+Washing machine and tumble dryer adjacent to the bathroom.